How to Send a Package for Less

 Send packages with style with custom shipping labels

-We used 5.5″ x 8.5″ shipping labels to create both custom labels featured in this image.
-You can print them yourself or have them professionally printed using Avery WePrint.
+We used 5.5″ x 8.5″ shipping labels to create the labels featured in this image.
+You can print them yourself or have them professionally printed with WePrint.

 You can save money by buying your shipping labels online instead of going to the post office or office supply store.
 Simply order your printable shipping labels online, and personalize and print them through Avery or your shipping provider.
 Then schedule a pickup.
 It saves you both time and money.